Variations on Muchnik's Conditional Complexity Theorem: Muchnik's Theorem and Extractors

 In our Arthur--Merlin protocol we use the parameters $s$ and $\gamma$ from Lemma~\ref{lemma1}.

 \textbf{Second part of the Arthur--Merlin protocol}.
 Arthur does not need anymore to communicate with Merlin.
-Now he composes the list of all codewords $v$ that are $(1/2+1/8m)$-close (coincide on a fraction at least $(1/2+1/8m)$ of bits) to at least $s/16m$ of strings $z'_{1},\ldots,z'_{s}$.
-From Lemma~\ref{lemma1} it follows that with probability at least $2/3$ all strings in this list are candidates, and the string $\hat u$ is included in the list.
-The program $p''$ defined above can distinguish $\hat u$ from other strings from the list.
+Now he composes the list of all codewords $v$ that are $(1/2+1/8m)$-approximated by at least $s/16m$ of strings $\tilde z_{1},\ldots,\tilde z_{s}$.
+From Lemma~\ref{lemma1} it follows that with probability more than $2/3$ all strings in this list are candidates, and the string $\hat u$ is included in the list.
+The program $p'$ defined above can distinguish $\hat u$ from other strings from the list.

-Thus, Arthur can find $\hat u$ in polynomial time if he is given $b, p$ and the following additional information: the index $i$, the bit $r_i$, the mean value $\bar g$ of positive values of $B$, and the distinguishing program $p''$.
+Thus, Arthur can find $\hat u$ in polynomial time if he is given $b, p$ and the following additional information: the index $i$, the bit $r_i$, the mean value $\bar g$, and the distinguishing program $p'$.
 In fact, it is enough to know not the exact value of $\bar g$ but only an approximation to this number; this approximation must be precise enough so that Arthur can find the integer part of $s\bar g$.
 Thus, the required additional information contains only $O(\log n)$ bits.
-Now it is not hard to check that the described protocol of generating $a$ satisfies the definition of $\CAM$-complexity.